Doughty House (Mount Pleasant, Michigan): History

-The plat of land on which this house stands was owned by Harvey and Cordelia Morton until 1864, when they sold it to I.A.
-Fancher.
+The plat of land on which this house stands was owned by Harvey and Cordelia Morton until 1864, when they sold it to Isaac A. Fancher.
 Although the construction date of this house is unrecorded. it is likely to have been shortly before the 1864 sale, due to the unusually high price of the sale.

 In the fall of 1869, the brothers Wilkinson and Jared Doughty moved to Mount Pleasant.
 Wilkinson Doughty purchased this house on September 26, 1869, and the two brothers opened a general store in downtown Mount Pleasant.
 The store was destroyed in a large 1875 fire, and Wilkinson Doughty went on to open a dry goods store.

 Doughty was an early civic leader in Mount Pleasant, and served as one of the first town trustees and was active in the Mt.
 Pleasant Improvement Company.
 He was also a founder of Central Michigan Normal School (now Central Michigan University).
 Wilkinson Doughty lived in this house until his death in 1909.
 After that, both the house and the dry goods store passed to his son Ralph.
 Ralph died in 1920, leaving the house to his daughter Margaret, who lived there until at least the early 1970s.